nepttune/mongo/README.md

 ## Introduction

-This package contains nette extension, which wraps official PHP library and visialises queries in trycy panel.
+This package contains nette extension, which wraps official PHP library and visualises queries in tracy panel.

 ## Dependencies